cloudnative-pg/cloudnative-pg/docs/src/security.md

     against all the linters defined by GolangCI-Lint.

-Source code is also regularly inspected through [Coverity Scan by Synopsys](https://scan.coverity.com/) via 2ndQuadrant's internal CI/CD pipeline.
+Source code is also regularly inspected through [Coverity Scan by Synopsys](https://scan.coverity.com/) via EnterpriseDB's internal CI/CD pipeline.

 ## Kubernetes